-- an Amgen-sponsored Phase 1b study of RMC-4630 in combination with Amgen's KRASG12C(OFF) inhibitor, sotorasib (LumakrasTM); - RMC-4630-03, a Phase 2 study of RMC-4630 in combination with sotorasib that we are sponsoring under a clinical trial collaboration and supply agreement with Amgen under our global partnership with Sanofi; and - a Sanofi-sponsored Phase 1/2 study of RMC-4630 in combination with Mirati Therapeutics' KRASG12C(OFF) inhibitor, adagrasib.
+- an Amgen-sponsored Phase 1b study of RMC-4630 in combination with Amgen's KRAS^{G12C}(OFF) inhibitor, sotorasib (LumakrasTM); - RMC-4630-03, a Phase 2 study of RMC-4630 in combination with sotorasib that we are sponsoring under a clinical trial collaboration and supply agreement with Amgen under our global partnership with Sanofi; and - a Sanofi-sponsored Phase 1/2 study of RMC-4630 in combination with Mirati Therapeutics' KRAS^{G12C}(OFF) inhibitor, adagrasib.

-Amgen is currently evaluating RMC-4630 in an active Phase 1b study in combination with Amgen's KRASG12C(OFF) agent sotorasib in Amgen's CodeBreaK 101c study and recently published preliminary results from this study in an abstract and made an oral presentation at the 2022 World Conference on Lung Cancer.
+Amgen is currently evaluating RMC-4630 in an active Phase 1b study in combination with Amgen's KRAS^{G12C}(OFF) agent sotorasib in Amgen's CodeBreaK 101c study.
+In August 2022, Amgen reported results from this study at the 2022 World Conference on Lung Cancer.

-As a complement to the CodeBreaK 101c study, we are sponsoring RMC-4630-03, which is an additional active global Phase 2 study of RMC-4630 in combination with sotorasib for patients with non-small cell lung cancer (NSCLC) carrying a KRASG12C mutation who have failed prior standard therapy and who have not previously been treated with a RAS inhibitor.
+As a complement to the CodeBreaK 101c study, we are sponsoring RMC-4630-03, which is an additional active global Phase 2 study of RMC-4630 in combination with sotorasib for patients with non-small cell lung cancer (NSCLC) carrying a KRAS^{G12C} mutation who have failed prior standard therapy and who have not previously been treated with a RAS inhibitor.
 We are sponsoring the RMC-4630-03 study under our global partnership with Sanofi and conducting the trial in collaboration with Amgen, which is supplying sotorasib globally under a clinical collaboration and supply agreement.
-We currently plan to release topline data from this study in 2023.
+We currently plan to release topline data from this study in the second half of 2023.

-Sanofi is sponsoring a combination study under our 2018 collaborative research, development and commercialization agreement with Aventis, Inc. (an affiliate of Sanofi) (the Sanofi Agreement) and under a clinical trial collaboration and supply agreement between Sanofi and Mirati to evaluate RMC-4630 (also known as SAR442720) in combination with Mirati's KRASG12C(OFF) inhibitor, adagrasib.
+Sanofi is sponsoring a combination study under our 2018 collaborative research, development and commercialization agreement with Aventis, Inc. (an affiliate of Sanofi) (the Sanofi Agreement) and under a clinical trial collaboration and supply agreement between Sanofi and Mirati to evaluate RMC-4630 (also known as SAR442720) in combination with Mirati's KRAS^{G12C}(OFF) inhibitor, adagrasib.